dhellmann/pymotw/PyMOTW/asynchat/index.rst

 To make it easier to understand how :mod:`asynchat` is different from :mod:`asyncore`, the examples here duplicate the functionality of the :class:`EchoServer` example from the :mod:`asyncore` discussion.
-The same basic structure is needed: a server object to accept connections, handler objects to deal with communication with each client, and client objects to initiate the conversation.
+The same pieces are needed: a server object to accept connections, handler objects to deal with communication with each client, and client objects to initiate the conversation.

-The :class:`EchoServer` needed to work with :mod:`asynchat` is basically the same as the one created for the :mod:`asyncore` example, with fewer :mod:`logging` calls because they are less interesting this time around:
+The :class:`EchoServer` needed to work with :mod:`asynchat` is essentially the same as the one created for the :mod:`asyncore` example, with fewer :mod:`logging` calls because they are less interesting this time around:

 .. include:: asynchat_echo_server.py
     :literal: